hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 /**
  * A single roster entry in the network state.
  *
- * Each roster entry in SHALL encapsulate the elements required
- * to manage node participation in the Threshold Signature Scheme (TSS).<br/>
  * All fields are REQUIRED.
  */
 message RosterEntry {